nckslvrmn/letsencrypt/README.md

 # letsencrypt

-this script interacts with the letsencrypt ACME APIs to request and download new certs.
+This script interacts with the letsencrypt ACME APIs to request and download new certs.
 This script uses route53 to satisfy DNS challenges.

 ## dependencies